Data analysis, mapping and subsurface property modeling with geostatistics

 Who should attend

-This course is aimed at those who work with spatial data and wish to understand and put into practice the geostatistical methods for mapping: academics, agricultural engineers, air quality engineers, climatologists, environmental consultants and engineers, epidemiologists, foresters, geotechnical engineers, soil scientists, etc.
+This course is aimed at geoscientists or reservoir engineers involved in the building or use of geomodels who want a practical, synthetic, and pragmatic introduction to geostatistical methods for reservoir characterization.
+It is also designed for anyone working with spatial data who wish to understand and put into practice the geostatistical methods for mapping: academics, agricultural engineers, air quality engineers, climatologists, environmental consultants and engineers, epidemiologists, foresters, geotechnical engineers, soil scientists, etc.

 SESSION 1: ANALYSING DATA AND THEIR VARIABILITY IN SPACE

 – Added-value of geostatistics compared to deterministic methods for spatial interpolation.